rvlopez/mobile-coding-challenge/README.md

 You should create an Android app in which we would be able to see the postures (retrieved from a server) and the detail of each posture.
 To retrieve data from a server, you should create your API with the data we provide you.

 Don't worry!
-This is not a Full Stack code challenge ;-) you can use services like https://github.com/typicode/json-server to get quickly a server running from where you can start retrieving data.
+This is not a Full Stack code challenge ;-) you can use services like https://github.com/typicode/json-server to get a server up running quickly.
+From there you can start retrieving the data.

 ### Bonus Points